Eddy Merckx

-Born in Meensel-Kiezegem, Brabant, Belgium, he grew up in Sint-Pieters-Woluwe where his parents ran a grocery store.
+Born in Meensel-Kiezegem, Brabant, Belgium, he grew up in Woluwe-Saint-Pierre where his parents ran a grocery store.
 He played several sports, but found his true passion in cycling.
 Merckx got his first bicycle at the age of three or four and competed in his first race in 1961.
 His first victory came at Petit-Enghien in October 1961.